-Tips for your best-ever broccoli crop
+New Zealand growing guide: 9 tips for your best-ever broccoli crop

-WORDS: Jane Bellerby
+Words: Jane Bellerby

 Broccoli is one of the favourite and most essential of green vegetables in our home.
 We grow them from March until late spring, with regular sowings to ensure crop continuity.

-It is possible to grow it through summer but we’re busy enjoying other seasonal vegetables that require less maintenance during the season, so we don’t have to worry about those pesky white butterflies and diamond-backed moths.
+It’s possible to grow it through summer but we’re busy enjoying other seasonal vegetables that require less maintenance during the season, so we don’t have to worry about those pesky white butterflies and diamond-backed moths.

 THE plot is then covered with black plastic for weed control.

 AS sowing commences, the black plastic is rolled back row by row.
 We sow every two or three weeks, a couple more rows as needed.
-This regular sowing stops for the month of June then recommences until mid-spring.
+This regular sowing stops for the month of June then recommences in July until mid-spring.

 THE germinating seeds are kept moist and we try to pay careful attention to weed control.
 All our hard work is not for the benefit of the opportunist weeds so any bare patches in germination can be filled by transplanting plants that are growing too closely together.